gandoulf/LayeredFOW_Demo/README.md

 #Personal note

-Please use everything you find as you please, I'll try to put more coment in the next version ... have fun ! :)
+Please use everything you find as you please, I'll try to put more comment in the next version ... have fun ! :)